Judge’s 60th homer sparks 5-run 9th, Yanks stun Pirates 9-8

-Stanton, mired in a 9-for-72 slump, lined a slam off Crowe to make a winner of Aroldis Chapman (3-3) and set of a raucous celebration at Yankee Stadium.

-Roger Maris Jr. and Kevin Maris, sons of the former player, were both on hand.
-Specially marked balls were used each time Judge walked to the plate.
-Fans in the outfield seats stood and many in the crowd of 40,157 groaned with each foul ball.
+NEW YORK (AP)Aaron Judge sent a sinker soaring into the left-field bleachers, another of his no-doubt drives, and circled the bases for the 60th time.

-Bryan Reynolds tied the score 4-4 with a seventh-inning home run off Lou Trivino and had a go-ahead single off Jonathan Loaisiga (1-4) in the eighth for his fourth hit.
+Bryan Reynolds had tied it 4-4 with a solo seventh-inning homer off Lou Trivino, then hit a go-ahead single off Jonathan Loaisiga in the eighth for his fourth hit.

-Rodolfo Castro – the player suspended for a game by Major League Baseball last month after a cell phone flew out of his pocket during a headfirst slide – followed with a three-run homer against Clay Holmes.

-Holmes, an All-Star who has slumped in the second half, was pitching against his former team for the first time.

 FAMILY MATTERS